COVID-19 Precautions & Preparations

 ~All team members pledge to stay home when sick, frequently wash hands, hand sanitize, maintain social distancing guidelines, and abide by the protocols established to combat COVID-19.

-~Strict vehicle rules, maximum of two team members, no side-by-side seating.
+~Strict vehicle rules, maximum of three team members, no side-by-side seating.

 ~Temporarily suspended staff dining and break room operations and eliminated communal coffee stations, etc.